gregorydickson/pashion-web/README.md

 * Press test user account: ellen@pashiontool.com / Pashion123 - Elle Magazine

 * Brand test user account:  lauren@pashiontool.com / Pashion123 - Ralph Lauren

+* Brand test user account: paco@pashiontool.com / Pashion123 - Paco Rabanne

 * The application uses a development database on Amazon AWS which will require internet connectivity.
 If this is too slow then you can setup MySQL locally.